16 December 2011

 Gerry Morrissey writes:

 BECTU has drafted detailed guidance on issues that individual members may wish to raise in response to this consultation.
-(This link also includes practical directions on how to respond to the Trust online).

 This is the last chance that the public will have to challenge the huge false economy of the DQF cuts.